 I still love books as much as I ever did, especially now that I get to write them.
 Did you know that people sneeze at 100 miles (161 km) per hour?
 Or that brown-headed cowbirds trick other mama birds into hatching and raising their babies?
 Or that there is a ship in the U.S. Navy where things are supposed to go wrong?
 (It's used to train new sailors!)

-When I'm not reading, writing, or teaching, I spend time traveling to fun places or hanging out at home in the garden with my family and three ( very naughty!) rescue dogs.
+When I'm not reading, writing, or teaching, I spend time hanging out at home in the garden with my family, two rescue dogs, and a flock of silly chickens.

 You might also visit kristinrusso.wordpress.com to read blog posts and get to know me better.
 I hope you do!